nus-cs2103/website-base/admin/ip-tasks-fragment.md

 1. **Double-check to confirm your iP meets the criteria for for full marks**:
   {{ embed_topic(baseUrl+"/admin/ip-grading.md#main", "Admin " + icon_embedding + " **iP - Grading**", "1", indent="1") }}
 2. **Create a new jar file**
-   * Create the JAR file {% if tic4002 or cs2103%}[using Gradle](https://se-education.org/guides/tutorials/gradle.html) -- this needs to be a [fat JAR file](https://se-education.org/guides/tutorials/jar.html#fat-jar-files:~:text=given%20here.-,Fat%20JAR%20files,-A%20normal%20JAR) (hence, it's best created [using Gradle's shadow plugin](https://se-education.org/guides/tutorials/jar.html#:~:text=Creating-,JAR%20files,With%20Gradle,-With%20Intellij%20IDEA)).{% else %}in one of these ways:
+   * Create the JAR file {% if tic4002 or cs2103%}[using Gradle](https://se-education.org/guides/tutorials/gradle.html) -- this needs to be a [fat JAR file](https://se-education.org/guides/tutorials/jar.html#fat-jar-files:~:text=given%20here.-,Fat%20JAR%20files,-A%20normal%20JAR) (hence, it's best created [using Gradle's shadow plugin](https://se-education.org/guides/tutorials/jar.html#:~:text=Creating-,JAR%20files,With%20Gradle,-With%20IntelliJ%20IDEA)).{% else %}in one of these ways:
      * If you have added a GUI or using third-party libraries: [use Gradle](https://se-education.org/guides/tutorials/gradle.html).
-     * Else: you can use Intellij.{% endif %}
+     * Else: you can use IntelliJ.{% endif %}
    * The JAR file should be ==cross-platform and should work in a computer that has Java 11==.
 3. **Do the following [_smoke tests_](https://en.wikipedia.org/wiki/Smoke_testing_(software))** to ensure the jar file works %%(reason: a similar flow will be used when grading your iP)%%.<br>
    1. Copy the jar file to an empty folder and test it from there.
 This should surface issues with hard-coded file paths.